This Is Who Pays For Meghan Markle's Designer Wardrobe

 While the 36-year-old has worn some very affordable pieces (remember that two-tone wool J. Crew coat she wore for International Women's Day?), there are others that haven't been so wallet-friendly.

-The chic Stella McCartney coat she wore on her first official visit to Wales, for instance, cost US$1,939.73, or roughly C$2,536, Elle reports.
-And that beige wrap coat by Sentaler that she wore on Christmas Day cost her a hefty C$1,695.
+The chic Stella McCartney coat she wore on her first official visit to Wales, for instance, cost roughly $2,536, Elle reports.
+And that beige wrap coat by Sentaler that she wore on Christmas Day cost her a hefty $1,695.

 But neither of these pieces even compare to the amount Markle spent on the Ralph & Russo gown she bought for her official engagement photos.
-According to People magazine, the gorgeous piece of couture cost her a whopping US$78,000, approximately C$102,000!
+According to People magazine, the gorgeous piece of couture cost her a whopping $102,000!

-To put this in perspective, Markle reportedly made US$50,000 per episode of "Suits," Fortune reports.
+To put this in perspective, Markle reportedly made $64,000 per episode of "Suits," Fortune reports.

-But while the royal-to-be and her future husband can certainly afford their designer clothes (Harry has an estimated C$55 million fortune), they won't be paying for their own wardrobe forever.
+But while the royal-to-be and her future husband can certainly afford their designer clothes (Harry has an estimated $55 million fortune), they won't be paying for their own wardrobe forever.

 After the couple ties the knot on May 19, Prince Charles' Duchy of Cornwall fund will cover the cost of their outfits for official public outings.
 This is the same fund that covers business expenses for Harry and the Duke and Duchess of Cambridge, so once Markle becomes part of the Royal Family, her expenses will be included as well.

-Note: UPDATE: People magazine notes Kate Middleton's assistant, Natasha Archer, rounds up clothing options from designers for the royal to choose from.
-After she has chosen an outfit, it is paid for and the other options are returned.
-It is likely that Meghan Markle chooses her clothes in the same way.